MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-fixed-assets-depreciation.md

 If a fixed asset is registered after putting into operation, depreciation is calculated from the first day of the month of registration.
 If a fixed asset is registered before it is put into operation, depreciation is calculated from the first day of the month after the fixed asset is put into operation.

 1. Click **Fixed assets (Russia)** \> **Setup** \> **Depreciation groups**.
-2. In the **Value model** field, select the value model that the depreciation group is defined for.
+2. In the **Value model** field, select the value model that a new depreciation group is defined for.
-3. Create a line.
+3. Click the **New** button to create a new depreciation group.
 4. In the **Depreciation group** and **Name** fields, enter the depreciation group code and name for the depreciation group.
 5. In the **Depreciation method** field, select a depreciation method for the depreciation group.
 6. On the **General** FastTab, in the **Lifetime** field, enter the maximum service life, in years, during which depreciation is accrued for the fixed assets in the depreciation group.